zotroneneis/zotroneneis.github.io/_posts/2018-07-23-blog-post-day-1.md

               pet=('Cotton', 'owl'))
 ```

-In this new class we use the method ```super``` to call the `init` method of the parent class.
+In this new class we use the method `super` to call the `init` method of the parent class.
 Then, we add new attributes to the class.
 These attributes will be specific to object instances of the `Pupil` class.
 A pupil has more attributes than a simple Castle Kilmere member.
 For example, a pupil started school in a specific year.
 Also, a pupil might own a pet.

 Furthermore, we added an attribute "elms".
 This attribute will be used later.
 It contains all the classes a pupil might take.
-When creating a new pupil, she/he won't have passed any ELM (Elementary Level of Magic) yet.
-But this might change!
+When creating a new pupil, she won't have passed any ELM (Elementary Level of Magic) yet.
+But this might change once she writes her first exams!

 ## Instance and class attributes